ASIC Glossary

 Scribe lane

-The area separating two adjacent dice on a wafer through which the scribing tool will pass during the separation of the wafer into individual dice.
+The area separating two adjacent dice on a wafer through which the

 Sealing